cmelero96/coding-test-fe/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn test:e2e`

+Launches the Cypress end-to-end / integration test runner in headed mode.
+Recommended command over `yarn test` since the latter only contains a dummy test for demonstration purposes.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />